-This has led to an increase in the average lifespan, and even the option to artificially keep a person alive.
-This will obviously have a major impact on the global economy.
+This has led to an increase in the average lifespan and even the option to keep people alive artificially.
+Such developments will obviously have a major impact on the global economy.

 It’s usually considered a good thing when a person lives longer.
 They’re able to spend more time with their family, after all.

-To take countermeasures, an understanding of the factors which contribute to an aging population must be understood.
-These include not only better standards of living, but also low fertility rates.
+To take countermeasures, understanding the factors that contribute to an aging population is necessary.
+These include higher living standards, accessible healthcare service, and declining fertility rates.

 Each individual country has their own unique obstacles as well.
-For example, the one child policy in China led to a steep fall in fertility rates.
+For example, China’s one child policy led to a steep fall in fertility rates.

-Some countries, on the other hand, have realized the problem and took appropriate measures.
-Singapore has similarly low fertility rates, but pro-immigration policies have kept the city state’s population growth healthy.
+Some countries, on the other hand, realize the problem and are taking appropriate measures.
+Singapore has similarly low fertility rates.
+But pro-immigration policies are still keeping the city state’s population growth healthy.

 A report from the World Bank released at the end of 2015 warns an aging population will pose many risks.
 Korea, Thailand, China, and most notably Japan, are on the path to losing as much as 15% of their working-age population by 2040.

-Much is at stake here.
-Asia’s elderly population will demand higher public spending.
-Pension spending in Asia will increase by at least 20% by 2070 without reform.
+There’s a lot at stake here since Asia’s elderly population will demand higher public spending.
+Because of this, pension spending in Asia will increase by at least 20% by 2070 without reform.

-The regional vice president of the World Bank’s East Asia and Pacific Region, Axel van Trotsenburg, suggested that policy makers “consider comprehensive, proactive policies that will increase labor force participation, encourage healthy behaviors, boost productivity, reform social security, and ensure that public services are affordable.”
+Axel van Trotsenburg, regional vice president at the World Bank, suggested “proactive policies that will increase labor force participation, encourage healthy behaviors, boost productiveness, reform social security, and ensure affordable public services.”

-Governments aren’t just the ones feeling the pressure.
-Private companies will also be greatly impacted.
+Governments aren’t the only ones feeling huge pressure.
+Private companies will also be greatly affected.

-Julio Portalatin, the CEO of Mercer, spoke out and shared his thoughts on the subject.
-Governments would have to extend benefits for older workers in a “fiscally responsible” manner, according to Portalatin.
+Julio Portalatin, CEO of Mercer, shared his thoughts on the subject.
+Governments must extend benefits for older workers in a “fiscally responsible” manner, according to Portalatin.

-His suggestions include raising the retirement age so that an aging population does not affect the workforce too much.
-Other options include encouraging more women to join the workforce.
+His recommendations include raising the retirement age so that an aging population does not affect the workforce too much.
+More options include encouraging women across the world to join the labor force.

-An aging population is truly a worrisome ordeal.
-This is especially the case in East Asian countries where fertility rates are shrinking too.
-Governments and the private sector must work together to maintain their workforce.
+Having an aging population is a worrisome ordeal.
+That’s especially true in East Asian countries like China and Japan where fertility rates are now shrinking.
+World governments along with the private sector must both work together to maintain their workforce.

-With that said, there’s still ways to invest and profit from an aging global population.
+Nonetheless, there are still plenty of ways to invest and profit from an aging global population.